Lea Bill, RN, BScN

 Knowledge Holder and Traditional Cree Practitioner

-Lea a Registered Nurse is Cree.
-She originates from the Pelican Lake First Nation in Saskatchewan and currently is the Research and Oversight Engagement Manager Project at Alberta First Nations Information Governance Center.
-Lea served as a BOD for Aboriginal Nurses Association from 1990 -1994 and as President from 1994-1999.
-Lea as a Traditional practitioner applies an integrated approach to her practice combining her Indigenous knowledge with her nursing knowledge, bio energy sciences and the research field.
+Lea a Registered Nurse for the past 25 years.
+As a Cree woman she originates from the Pelican Lake First Nation in Saskatchewan and currently is the Research and Oversight Engagement Manager Project at Alberta First Nations Information Governance Center.
+Lea served on the Board of Directors for the Aboriginal Nurses Association from 1990 -1994 and as President from 1994-1999.
+Lea as a Traditional practitioner applies an integrated approach to her practice combining her Indigenous knowledge with her nursing knowledge, Bio-energy sciences and the research field.

 Juanita Rickard, RN, BScN

 Juanita has been a registered nurse for 28 years working in the First Nations Communities in Northern Ontario and Manitoba.
 She has dedicated her research to understanding opioid addictions over the past 5 years since witnessing the devastating effects in clients, families and communities during her nursing practice.
 She has taken several Best Practice Workshops through the Registered Nurses Association of Ontario, the most recent being Mental Health and Addictions.
 She likes to take innovative approaches to plan, implement, evaluate and manage addictions and health care services.
 With her work with RNAO, she is a contributing expert panel member on developing Safe Injections Sites.